Best Workout Apps

 Recumbent Bikes

-If I told you to close your eyes and think about what a bike looks like, a recumbent bike like the Schwinn 270 Recumbent Bike would probably not align exactly with the visual in your head.
-This model of an exercise bike is unique because it places the rider closer to the ground with the pedals out in front of the body instead of directly underneath.
+If I told you to close your eyes and think about what a bike looks like, odds are that you wouldn’t conjure up images of the best recumbent bikes.
+This indoor cycling profile is unique because it places the rider closer to the ground with the pedals out in front of the body instead of directly underneath.
 Because the pedals are out in front, this is generally regarded as the lowest-impact style of bike.

-The recumbent bike’s accessible design makes it ideal for people who may be recovering from injury, are older, or have a disability.
-Something to consider is that the recumbent bike likely won’t give you the heart-pounding workout other types of bikes will.
+Something to consider is that the recumbent bike likely won’t give you the heart-pounding workout like you’d potentially experience with another type of exercise bike.
 Part of that reason is because on other bikes, you have the ability to ride from a standing position or use movable handles to work the upper body.

 Ideal for seniors or those recovering from an injury